fuad-bassam/reading-notes/day7/interface.md

 # Interface
-The interFace is like a method class that i can use in several classes.
+The interface is like a method class that i can use in several classes.

-The reason for use interface is to make a class and his componant (variable and method) is not totaly related to each other and in this way we can eazy replace it or use other feachers .
+The reason for using the interface is to make a class and his component (variable and method) is not totally related to each other and in this way we can easily replace it or use other features.

-in interface we declear but not implementing the impleminting happend in the class that inherent that interface one of the peneft is i can use many interface `in the same class` unlike normal inhert ,the name of and interface all programer start the name with `I` .
+in interface we declare but not implementing the implementing happend in the class that inherent that interface one of the benefits is i can use many interface `in the same class` unlike normal inherit, the name of and interface all programer start the name with `I`.